Mobile Food Facilities

 - Steaming tamales in the original inedible wrapper (prepared at the commissary).

 - Shaving ice.

 - Popping popcorn (think – movie theatre popcorn inside an enclosed case).

 - Serving non-potentially hazardous foods (bread, muffins, scones, pretzels).

 Additional food items or variations on the above must be prepared inside and sold from an enclosed vehicle.
 This includes, but is not limited to, squeezing fresh lemonade, grilling hot dogs, adding bacon, chili, or other potentially hazardous sides to your hot dogs, assembly of food (tacos, sandwiches), coffee/espresso drinks, kettlecorn, dipping ice cream, and slicing/serving cakes or pies.

-Unenclosed vehicles are typically custom built vehicles (vans, box trucks, pick-up trucks) that are NOT occupied, meaning you do not stand inside the vehicle to vend and food is prepared inside a compartment of the vehicle.
-These MFF’s are operated much like carts but typically have more space and can hold more equipment, 3-compartment sinks and larger water tanks.
-They are still limited in the types of food preparation which is allowed, but can accommodate other such "limited prep" as coffee/espresso.
+Unenclosed vehicles are typically custom built vehicles (vans, box trucks, pick-up trucks) that are NOT occupied, meaning you do not stand inside the vehicle to vend.
+Food is prepared inside a protected compartment of the vehicle and served to the customer with no additional assembly or little extra handling required.
+These MFF’s are operated much like carts but typically have more space and can hold more equipment, 3-compartment sinks, larger water tanks.
+They are still limited in the types of food preparation which is allowed, but can accommodate other such "limited prep" as coffee/espresso or waffles.

 Food Trucks and Trailers